shanedunne/MS2_Crypto_Penguin/README.md

 # Acknowledgments
+- Thanks to [Coin Gecko](https://www.coingecko.com/en/api) for use of the API
 - Thanks to the Code Institute whos tuition has brought my skills to a level to be able to achieve this.
 The tutor support have been very helpful and patient
 - A big thanks to my great mentor Excellence Ilesanmi for helping and guiding me along the way